Get ahead, right from the start.

 Defense Activity for Non-Traditional Educational Support (DANTES) Subject Standardized Tests (DSST Exams) exams are administered by Prometric.
 Although the DANTES and DSST exams used to be for active and retired military personnel only, these tests are now available to civilians as a pathway to demonstrate knowledge in your chosen subject area.
 When registering for an exam, you should use SNHU's school code (9245) to have your score sent to the University.

-Pathways to Math Success allows you to gauge your math skills and earn credit for what you already know.
-Students enrolled in an eligible program can earn as many as six credits toward their degree for successfully demonstrating knowledge required in specific math courses.
-For more information, please visit the Pathways to Math Success page or ask your Admissions Counselor.
-(Current students should talk to their Academic Advisor.)
+Pathways to Math Success allows you to gauge your math skills – and earn credit for what you already know.
+Earn as many as 12 credits toward your degree for successfully demonstrating knowledge required in the following math courses:

 |Calculus Pathway (Assessment)||Statistics Pathway (Assessment)|

 |Quantitative Analysis (MAT-136)||Intro to Statistical Analysis (MAT-133)|

 |Precalculus (MAT-140)||Applied Statistics (MAT-240)|

 - Earning college credits from these assessments can help you complete your degree faster, saving you the cost of up to 4 courses.

 - The cost of either assessment with proctoring is usually less than $50.

 - The assessment takes about 2 hours and can be taken up to 5 times at no additional cost.